 571 Projects is pleased to present past perfect // future tense: mixed media works by Dorothy Simpson Krause, a mini survey exploring a selection of works by this accomplished artist and digital arts pioneer.
 Executed through a combination of digital and traditional processes, these works elegize disappearing natural landscapes and delve into personal and universal histories.
 We hope that we will be able to open this exhibition on June 19th for by appointment only viewing, but given the very fluid and uncertain nature of the COVID-19 pandemic, we may need to reschedule.
-Please check back with, and bear with us during this difficult time.
+Please check back, and bear with us during this difficult time.
 The exhibition will be on view through August 28, 2020 at 571 Projects, 56 Park Street, Stowe, Vermont.